benfrick/docs-portfolio/src/doc/commerce/checkout/use-checkout.md

 ### Test Scenarios

-Here is an example list of test scenarios for a consumer experience that is integrating with the Checkout APIs.
-Note: in this context, inline refers to a regular Nike product as opposed to a customized Nike iD product.
+Here is an example list of test scenarios for a consumer experience that is integrating with the Checkout API.

-- Single Product (Inline) - Single Payment (Credit Card)
+- Single Product (non-customizable only) - Single Payment (Credit Card)

-- Single Product (Inline) - Single Payment (Gift Card)
+- Single Product (non-customizable only) - Single Payment (Gift Card)

-- Single Product (Inline) - Single Payment (PayPal)
+- Single Product (non-customizable only) - Single Payment (PayPal)

+- Multiple Products (non-customizable only) - Single Payment (Credit Card)

-- Single Product (NikeID) - Single Payment (Credit Card)
+- Single Product (customizable only) - Single Payment (Credit Card)

-- Single Product (NikeID) - Single Payment (PayPal)
+- Single Product (customizable only) - Single Payment (PayPal)

-- Single Product (Inline) - Multiple Payment (Credit Card & Gift Card)
+- Single Product (non-customizable only) - Multiple Payment (Credit Card & Gift Card)

-- Single Product (NikeID) - Multiple Payment (Credit Card & Gift Card)
+- Single Product (customizable only) - Multiple Payment (Credit Card & Gift Card)

+- Multiple Products (customizable only) - Single Payment (Credit Card)

-- Mixed Products (Inline & NikeID) - Single Payment (Credit Card)
+- Mixed Products (customizable & non-customizable) - Single Payment (Credit Card)

-- Mixed Products (Inline & NikeID) - Single Payment (PayPal)
+- Mixed Products (customizable & non-customizable) - Single Payment (PayPal)

-- Mixed Products (Inline & NikeID) - Multiple Payment (Credit Card & Gift Card)
+- Mixed Products (customizable & non-customizable) - Multiple Payment (Credit Card & Gift Card)

-Additionally, it's useful to add scenarios for multi-quantity (i.e. quantity > 1) for Inline products, as well as scenarios with multiple Nike iD products in same checkout.
+>**TIPS:**

->**TIP:** While inspecting browser activity on www.nike.com/launch, you can change your shopping country with the flag icon at the upper right of the homepage.
-Also, as necessary you can place an order to observe all the checkout calls.
+>- While inspecting browser activity on www.nike.com/launch, you can change your shopping country with the flag icon at the upper right of the homepage.
+>- You can place an order to observe all the checkout calls.
 Orders can be cancelled via self-service within 30 minutes of submission, otherwise contact Nike Consumer Services.

 ### Test Environment

-It is recommended to test all Checkout endpoints in the production environment as opposed to the test environment.
-Using the test environment can have unpredictable results due to the many downstream services which these endpoints are reliant upon in order to provide typical 'production-like' responses.
+Test low-volume requests using production Checkout endpoints rather test environment endpoints.
+Test environment endpoint responses can be unpredictable due to the many downstream services these endpoints rely on in order to simulate typical 'production-like' responses.

-There are boundaries for testing in production:
+Keeping in mind the following:

 - Performance tests at high volumes should never be done in production.

-- Calling 'Request a Checkout Submit' in production can result in actual Nike orders being sent for fulfillment, and actual payment methods being authorized and/or charged.
+- Calling **Request a Checkout Submit** in production can result in actual Nike orders being sent for fulfillment, and actual payment methods being authorized and/or charged.
 Proceed with caution.

 ### Caching Data